Title

 A 1907 Philippine law establishes public prosecution for crimes such as adultery, seduction, abduction, rape, slander, and insult, while also allowing for civil action and damages in addition to criminal prosecution.

-The crimes covered are adulterio, estupro, rapto, violacion, calumnia, and injuria as defined by the Penal Code of the Philippine Islands.
+Act No. 1773 covers the crimes of adulterio, estupro, rapto, violacion, calumnia, and injuria as defined by the Penal Code of the Philippine Islands.

-They are deemed public crimes and shall be prosecuted in the same manner as all other crimes defined by the Penal Code or Acts of the Philippine Commission.
+The covered crimes are deemed public crimes and are prosecuted in the same manner as other crimes under the Penal Code or acts of the Philippine Commission.

-No, prosecution for adulterio, estupro, or injuria committed against persons other than public officials or employees can only be instituted upon the complaint of the aggrieved person or their parents, grandparents, or guardian.
+No prosecution may be instituted for adulterio, estupro, or injuria committed against persons other than public officials or employees unless it is upon the complaint of the aggrieved person or the parents, grandparents, or guardian.

-No, condonation, pardon, or remission of penalty by the aggrieved person or their legal representatives does not extinguish the criminal liability of the guilty person, nor does it dismiss or suspend the prosecution once it has commenced.
+No. Condonation, pardon, or remission by the aggrieved person or their specified relatives does not affect the liability of the guilty person or persons to criminal prosecution and punishment.

-Yes, in cases of estupro, rapto, or violacion, the legal marriage of the accused or convicted person to the aggrieved person shall extinguish such criminal liability.
+In cases of estupro, rapto, or violacion, the legal marriage of the accused or convicted person to the aggrieved person extinguishes the criminal liability.

-Yes, it repeals so much of the Penal Code of the Philippine Islands as is inconsistent with the provisions of this Act.
+It repeals so much of the Penal Code of the Philippine Islands as is inconsistent with Act No. 1773.

 Analyze Cases Smarter, Faster